Root Data Entity

 ro-crate-metadata.json

-SHOULD be a versioned permalink URI of the RO-Crate specification
+is a versioned permalink URI of the RO-Crate specification

 that the RO-Crate JSON-LD conforms to.
 The URI SHOULD